-What is a pet cargo crate?
+What is a Pet Cargo Crate?

-Portable or fixed?
+Portable or Fixed?

 If you choose a portable crate, the decision-making doesn’t stop there.
-You also need to choose the type of crate:
+You also need to choose the type of crate.

-Soft-sided Crates: If you have a small pet, a soft-sided carrier might be a good choice.
-Usually, soft-sided carriers are designed to be portable and light, so you can easily fold them up and just take them out when needed.
+If you have a small pet, a soft-sided carrier might be a good choice.
+Usually, soft-sided carriers are designed to be portable and light.
+You can easily fold them up and take them out when needed.
 When choosing soft-sided pet cargo carriers, pay attention to the manufacturer’s information about the size since many dog owners report that they have to go a size bigger than usual with this type of crate.
 We love this Sleepypod Air Cabin Pet Carrier for 2023.
 It’s made specifically to fit under airline seats, but it’s also a very safe option for car travel.
 Sleepypod is one of three pet cargo carrier manufacturers to be crash test certified by the Center for Pet Safety.

 Choose the Right Carrier Size